In support of international students’ journey through higher education

 - How to stop unconsciously discriminating against international students

 International students often arrive in the UK having experienced considerable success in their native language.
 In the UK, they may receive lower marks and experience self-doubt in their ability to communicate.
 In these instances student resilience is dramatically tested.

-For some students, studying in English can turn out to be an immense challenge that may lead to a loss of confidence, frustration, distress and burnout.
-International students may seek refuge in their own nationality’s community where there can be sharing of their native language, common bonds and experiences.
+For some students, studying in English can turn out to be an immense challenge that may lead to a loss of confidence as well as frustration, distress and burnout.
+International students may seek refuge in their own nationality’s community where there can be sharing of their native language, and common bonds and experiences.
 While this is only natural, an understanding of student well-being and satisfaction is critical to developing policies and practices that effectively support a diverse student population and provide global educational experiences.

 What steps can universities take to support international students?